gitpython-developers/GitPython/doc/tutorial.rst

     '...'
     >>> len(hct.data) == hct.size

-Index Objects are objects that can be put into gits index.
+Index Objects are objects that can be put into git's index.
 These objects are trees and blobs which additionally know about their path in the filesystem as well as their mode.